arinco-crew-community/four-tips-securing-serverless/tip_3.md

 ```

 Next we will add a role assignment resource granting the Function App the `Key Vault Secret User` for the Key Vault we are deploying.
+Place this resource below the Key Vault resource at the root level of the bicep template.

 ``` bicep